ColumbianGangster/AndroidCleanArchitecturePinballs/README.md

 * RxJava (I used a flatmap) to process the calculation of the pinball match point total
 * gradle3
 * Recyclerview / app compat.
 Coordinator layout to keep fab above keyboard
+* I put Null pointer checks in places, and used isAdded() in the fragment/presenter interaction, to show I appreciate defensive coding practices. :)

 Cons:
 * UI does not look good.
 I spent very little time on it.